-- If the destination table has any validated columns (columns that have an assigned lookup column), then the temptable data is validated against these lookup columns before saving.
+• If the destination table has any validated columns (columns that have an assigned lookup column), then the temptable data is validated against these lookup columns before saving.
 If a data row contains an invalid value, that data row is invalid and cannot be saved.

-The behavior of the import depends on whether Ignore lookup and key errors is enabled. - By default, if any invalid data rows are found, then the import will abort and no data will be saved. - If instead the optional setting Ignore lookup and key errors is enabled, then the save-todatabase process will ignore the invalid data rows and only valid data rows will be saved. - By default, temptable data is aggregated before the save is performed.
-This means that duplicate rows (rows with the same key column values) will be treated as follows: - Columns holding numeric data will be summed, unless the destination table is a reference table, in which case the maximum value will be used. - For all other column types, the maximum value will be used.
+- By default, temptable data is aggregated before the save is performed.
+This means that duplicate rows (rows with the same key column values) will be treated as follows: - Columns holding numeric data will be summed. - For all other column types, the maximum value will be used.

 If instead the optional setting Aggregate rows on final save option is disabled, then no aggregation is performed on the temptable data.
-If any duplicate rows are found, then the import will abort and no data will be saved.
+In this case, any duplicate rows are invalid and cannot be saved.